30458 - STRATEGIC DECISION MAKING AND MARKETS

 - Case studies /Incidents (traditional, online)

-The learning experience of this course includes, in addition to face-to-face lectures, the solution in class of Problem Sets assigned to students throughout the course.
+The learning experience of this course includes, in addition to face-to-face and online lectures, the solution in class of Problem Sets assigned to students throughout the course.
 Those exercises allow students to apply the analytical tools illustrated during the course and to solve models of oligopolistic competition as well as simple general equilibrium models.
 Moreover stylized cases are proposed to students and discussed in class with the purpose of applying the models explained during the course to make the competitive assessment of a given market, to evaluate the effects of a given business practice or the implications of a given policy action.
 Students are encouraged to bring their own views and to share their insights.

 |Continuous assessment||Partial exams||General exam|